-11Average rate of interest earned on new trust fund securities, above and beyond rate of inflation.
-The assumption for 2020 is greater than -0.05 and less than 0.05 percent.
+&lt;sup>11Average rate of interest earned on new trust fund securities, above and beyond rate of inflation.
 (Medicare)

-12These increases reflect the overall impact of more detailed assumptions that are made for each of the different types of service provided by the Medicare program.
+&lt;sup>12These increases reflect the overall impact of more detailed assumptions that are made for each of the different types of service provided by the Medicare program.
 These assumptions include changes in the payment rates, utilization, and intensity of each type of service.
 (Medicare)